Cray-HPE/cray-keycloak/README.md

 * Update the tag in the github link above.
 * check for NOTEs in the values.yaml

+### Updating the Docker Image

+Please update and create the change in the keycloak-installer repo.
+Once that is released then change the chart version, and the app version in the Chart.yaml file.
+Also update the image tag in the Values file.

 ## Contributing

 See the [CONTRIBUTING.md](CONTRIBUTING.md) file for how to contribute to this project.